kevkaleido/kevs_blog1/src/content/blog/Immortal fish drama.md

 *He lifts a hand lazily as if to emphasize his point but can't even be bothered to do it with any energy.*

 You know, all this existential screaming, weeping, and raging?
 Overrated.
-Sometimes, you just gotta accept that life is slow, pointless, and full of moss.
+Sometimes, you just gotta accept that life is slow and full of moss.
 The sloth gets it.
 No drama, no existential crisis, no fight to the death.
 Just... vibes.

 *He gives the faintest hint of a smirk, almost like he's amused, but barely.*